PhilipQuirke/SkyCombAnalystHelp/Errors.md

 That is, if you play the two videos side by side, one video will lag behind the other one.

 SkyComb Analyst provides a manual process for the operator to quickly determine the best "sychronization delay" for a given drone flight.
+Refer to the [Usage](./Usage.md#optical-and-thermal-video-synchronisation) page for more detail.
-After the operator enters this value in SkyComb Analyst, SkyComb Analyst handles the sychronization automatically.
+After the operator enters the delay value in SkyComb Analyst, SkyComb Analyst stores the value in the FlightConfig.cs setting ThermalToOpticalVideoDelayS, and handles the sychronization automatically.

 # Gimbal